finos/common-domain-model/documentation/source/contribution.rst

 The purpose of this section is to provide guidance for submitting, accepting and releasing contributions to the CDM by the wider industry community including market participants, trade associations and technology or service vendors.
 It describes:

 - What a Contributor should do to edit and contribute to the CDM
-- What a Reviewer should do to review the changes
+- What a Maintainer should do to review the changes
 - How to release a new CDM version once changes have been approved

 Before you start modelling